AlaskaAirlines/auro-sidenav/demo/api.md

 # auro-sidenav

-The auro-sidenav element provides users a way to create navigational interfaces on the lefthand side of a page to navigate to seperate pages or different sections within the same page.
+The auro-sidenav element provides users a way to create navigational interfaces on the left-hand side of a page to navigate to separate pages or different sections within the same page.

 ## Properties